 The themes and research questions that have arisen from this study will now be a guide for researchers and funders when planning research and allocating resources.
 The hope is that research inspired by this exercise will be relevant to primary healthcare professionals which will improve the chance of it being implemented effectively, contributing to the respiratory health of patients globally.

-Researchers from RESPIRE, as well as the Asthma UK Centre for Applied Research, contributed to the prioritisation exercise with colleagues from the International Primary Care Respiratory Group (IPCRG).
-Professor Hilary Pinnock, general practitioner and Professor of Primary Care Respiratory Medicine, was involved in the exercise.
+Researchers from the Asthma UK Centre for Applied Research contributed to the prioritisation exercise along with colleagues from the International Primary Care Respiratory Group (IPCRG) and the NIHR Global Health Research Unit on Respiratory Health.
+Professor Hilary Pinnock, general practitioner, Professor of Primary Care Respiratory Medicine, and Centre Lead for Optimising management of asthma attacks, was involved in the exercise.
 She said:

 This prioritisation exercise is very welcome!
 It has the potential to influence the research agenda so that studies will be funded that will provide professionals with relevant evidence on the diagnosis and management of the respiratory conditions that are such an important part of our day-to-day work in primary care.
 It is particularly encouraging that professionals globally prioritise research that supports patients to take greater control in the management of their conditions.

 Read the paper